UCD-CS at W-NUT 2020 Shared Task-3: A Text to Text Approach for COVID-19 Event Extraction on Social Media: Conclusion

 \section{Conclusion}

 This paper presents our text-to-text based approach at W-NUT 2020 shared task 3.
 We show that the principal idea behind the approach is adaptability to other domain-similar tasks such as informativeness classification of COVID-19 tweets.
 We expect to conduct more work on this adaptability in the future.
 It is even more interesting to test the idea in zero-shot learning.
 For example, how well it performs if transferring the model that is trained on the event extraction corpus to do inference in the informativeness task directly without further training.
-In addition, we empirically present that our system is effective, achieving competitive performance and arguably the same level of performance as the best participating run in the shared task.
+In addition, we empirically present that our system is effective, achieving competitive performance and arguably the state-of-the-art F1 scores in three of five COVID-events in the shared task.
 Despite the effectiveness, one concern of our approach is the model size.
-The model is fine-tuned using the large version of T5 with around 770M parameters.
+Our best performed model is fine-tuned using the large version of T5 with around 770M parameters~\cite{li2020train}.
 This makes it important to compress the model efficiently in the future.